RTXteam/RTX-KG2/README.md

 Now you are ready to run the setup for building the RTX KG2; select one of the following subsections to proceed.

-## Directly in Ubuntu 18.04 host OS in AWS:
+## Option 1: setup the KG2 builder directly in Ubuntu 18.04 host OS in AWS:

 Prerequisites:
 - You are in a new EC2 instance based on the Ubuntu 18.04 AMI